 “Seek ye first the kingdom of God and His righteousness, and all these things shall be added unto you.”Matthew 6:33

 The primary reason to teach our children at home is to teach them to know and love the Lord.
-When we started on this journey over twenty years ago, my husband and I knew that this was our primary reason.
-It was also the same reason for most of the other homeschoolers we knew.
+When we started on this journey over 40 years ago, my husband and I knew that this was our primary reason.
+It was also the same reason for most of the other homeschoolers we knew at the time.

 We didn’t have any “proof”.
-We couldn’t show you any statistics because homeschool graduates were scarce so just finding them to survey would have been tough.
+We couldn’t show you any statistics because homeschool graduates were scarce in the eighties.
+Just finding them to survey would have been tough.
 But we moved forward because we believed God’s promises about our children are true.
 We put our trust in Him.

 Over the years, we’ve seen that the principal reason to homeschool has gotten fuzzy.
 Perhaps because it is much easier to homeschool today than it was when we started along with the fact that there are more folks doing it now than there were then.
-Or perhaps it’s because there are many reasons people would want to homeschool their children.
-It seems the movement has lost that sense of urgency—that sense of a calling—for the training of our children to be focused on righteousness.
+Or perhaps it’s because there are so many more reasons people want to homeschool their children.
+It seems the movement has lost that sense of urgency—that sense of the calling: To train our children to be focused on righteousness.

 Our primary purpose as Christian parents is to pass on our Christian beliefs to our children and lead them to salvation.
-I came across some rattling information when I read the statistics about the imparting of Christianity to children of Christian parents who were public schooled versus those who werer homeschooled.
+I came across some rattling information when I read the statistics about the imparting of Christianity to children of Christian parents who were public schooled versus those who homeschooled.

 That puts it all in the proper perspective.
-If there is only a 1 in 10 chance that a child will be saved when sent to public school, then is this an acceptable risk?
+If there is only a 1 in 10 chance that a child will become a Christian when sent to public school, then is this an acceptable risk?
 For our family, it wasn’t a risk we wanted to take.